krichelj/PyDiffGame/README.md

 This package allows to solve equations arising in models that involve the use of differential games for finding optimal controllers of a multi-objective system with multiple controlled objects.

-## Supported Scenarios
-`PyDiffGame` supports several scenarios that can arise based on the designated control law of the input system  and the required horizon to solve the system for.

-## Required Input
+## Mathematical Description and Required Input
 This package receives control parameters for <img src="https://render.githubusercontent.com/render/math?math=N \in \mathbb{N}"> control agendas acting upon <img src="https://render.githubusercontent.com/render/math?math=n \in \mathbb{N}"> controlled objects.
 Let us denote each controlled object as a state variable of the form:

 <img src="https://render.githubusercontent.com/render/math?math=x_i \in \mathbb{R}^{m_i}">